scmguireal/Flight_delay_predictive_classifier/README.md

 This repository is only focused on traditional ML techniques.
 I recognize that with the amount of data present NN would be a viable option and I may update this in the future to include them as well, but for now it's all about ML.

-The sheer amount of data included in this database is too much to process without more hardware power, so we decided to sample the data.

-We decided on taking the top 10 airports as our sample as it brought number of flights down to about 4M and included enough information across our big three features in the hypothesis:
+Due to processing contraints from the amount of data available, we decided on taking the top 10 airports as our sample as it brought number of flights down to about 4M and included enough information across our big three features in the hypothesis:
 * Geographic Location
 * Airline Carrier
 * Time of year

-We integrated a weather API and classified weather conditions into different buckets from terrible weather to ideal conditions.
+We integrated a weather API and classified weather conditions into 8 different buckets from terrible weather to ideal conditions.

 ### Hypothesis
 Our hypothesis was that geography, carrier, and time of year were the largest indicators of flight delay outside of realtime data.